Ministers 'should consider Leek road plans'

 "Whatever the majority is - we abide by the majority."

-Developers are preparing to start work on a new out-of-town Sainsbury's store on the Churnet Works site near Leek.'New facilities'
+Developers are preparing to start work on a new out-of-town Sainsbury's store on the Churnet Works site near Leek.

 The proposals include plans to change the layout of the road system to improve traffic flow as well as access to the store.